 If you are ready to overcome your depression, pray this prayer with me.

 Jesus, I am depressed.
-I want to exchange my depression for your peace, your love and your joy.
+I want to exchange my depression for your peace, your love, and your joy.
 I know you died on the cross for me and for the depression I am feeling.
 Please come into my life and replace my depression with You.
-Show me why I am depressed and walk me out of depression and into fullness of a life with You.
-Jesus, I want to exchange my depression for a life with You.
+Show me why I am depressed and walk me out of depression and into the fullness of life with You.
+Jesus, I want to exchange my depression for life with You.
 Amen

 If you prayed that prayer, please click the button that says: “Yes, I prayed the prayer.”
 We will contact you soon.